False Positive, False Negative, True Positive and True Negative

 When a firewall detects an event that violates one of its rules or policies, it generates an alarm to notify the network administrator.
 The alarm can be configured to trigger different responses, such as blocking the offending traffic, sending an alert to the network administrator, or logging the incident for later analysis.

-In summary, a network firewall categorises events traversing the firewall by using the rules and policies, deep inspection, and notification of triggered attacks by generating alarms and alerts for the network administrator.
+In summary, a network firewall categorises events traversing it using rules and policies, deep inspection, and notification of triggered attacks by generating alarms and alerts for the network administrator.

 True Positive: A legitimate attack that triggers an alarm.
 You have a brute force alert, and it starts.
-You investigate the alert and discover that somebody was trying to break into one of your systems via brute force methods.
+You investigate the alert and discover that somebody was trying to break into one of your systems via brute force.

 False Positive: An event signalling to produce an alarm when no attack occurs.
 You investigate another of these brute force alerts and discover that some users mistyped their passwords many times, not an actual attack.

 False Negative: No alarm is raised when an attack has occurred.
-Someone was trying to break into your system, but they did so below your brute force attack logic threshold.
+Someone tried to break into your system but did so below your brute force attack logic threshold.
 For example, you set your rule to look for ten failed logins in a minute, and the attacker did only 9.
 The attack occurred, but your control was unable to detect it.

 True Negative: An event when no attack has occurred and no detection is made.
 No attack occurred, and your rule didn’t make fire.